 How to read Star Wars: The High Republic books

-A continuously updating guide to The High Republic books and comics, including release order, timeline spots, and reviews.
+A continuously updated guide to The High Republic books and comics, including release order, timeline spots, and reviews.

 Hello there!
 If you’re here, you’re probably interested in Star Wars books, specifically, those set in the era of The High Republic.

 This handy guide was originally published in December 2022, but I wanted to give it more room for expansion and updates in its own post.
-If you have more questions not answered below, feel free to share them in the comments.
+If you have more questions not answered below, share them in the comments.

 How to read The High Republic